Caprice Resources

 Pegmatites within the region have been the focus of exploration and mining since the 1970’s, primarily for high purity quartz and potassium feldspar.
 Several of the larger quarry operations have historically been mapped, providing evidence of compositional zonation within the pegmatites of the region (this includes the historical Mukinbudin Pegmatite quarry, the Karloning Pegmatite quarry, and the Gillet’s Pegmatite quarry).

-Caprice has made steps to extend the recently defined Gadolin prospect, specifically to the west and south, and is highly encouraged by preliminary results.
-Recent assays indicate anomalism greatly increases stepping east and west away from the intercepted emplacement structure initially targeted.
-Protolith remains the widespread, regional fractionated porphyritic granite and steps will now be taken to delineate terrain that would suggest clay anomalism.
+Caprice made steps to extend the previously defined Gadolin prospect, specifically to the west and south, and was highly encouraged by preliminary results.
+Assays indicated that anomalism greatly increased stepping east and west away from the intercepted emplacement structure initially targeted.
+The protolith remained the widespread, regional fractionated porphyritic granite, and steps were taken to delineate terrain that suggested clay anomalism.

-Gadolin’s strike currently stands at +3.4km, and with a currently defined 1.8km overall width the exploration team remains encouraged that anomalism remains open in all directions.
-Of note, the southern trend indicates high grade channel of +2500ppm over 800m and remains open.
-Sampling was completed over 380m spaced lines and 80m spaced samples in the west, and probative 800m spaced lines and 80m spaced samples in the south.
-Caprice intends to conduct follow up sampling and infill programs in the near future.
+Gadolin’s strike stood at +3.4km, and with a defined 1.8km overall width, the exploration team remained encouraged that anomalism was open in all directions.
+Of note, the southern trend indicated a high-grade channel of +2500ppm over 800m and remained open.
+Sampling had been completed over 380m spaced lines and 80m spaced samples in the west, and probative 800m spaced lines and 80m spaced samples in the south.
+Caprice had planned follow-up sampling and infill programs, though these were not conducted at that time.

-Rock chip sampling of an outcrop of porphyritic, fractionated granite, located approximately 2km north of Gadolin, has delineated an area of consistently elevated REOs.
+Rock chip sampling of an outcrop of porphyritic, fractionated granite, located approximately 2km north of Gadolin, delineated an area of consistently elevated REOs.
 This area, termed Colosseum, had 20 rock chip samples collected over a c.500m area.
-Of these, 13 returned values over 1,000ppm, with a peak value of 5,038ppm (0.5%) TREO and lowest value of 310ppm TREO.
-Previous sampling successfully identified a series of northwest trending anomalies, with a peak value of 2,812ppm TREO, within a broader N-S trend.
-The anomalism remains open to the south, with infill sampling, extending in all directions, defined to 160m spaced lines and 40-80m spaced samples.
+Of these, 13 returned values over 1,000ppm, with a peak value of 5,038ppm (0.5%) TREO and a lowest value of 310ppm TREO.
+Previous sampling had successfully identified a series of northwest-trending anomalies, with a peak value of 2,812ppm TREO, within a broader N-S trend.
+The anomalism remained open to the south, with infill sampling, extending in all directions, defined to 160m spaced lines and 40–80m spaced samples.

-Follow up sampling at Hadrian’s has identified elevated levels of rare earths outside of the previously identified target targets, significantly expanding the known potential strike of mineralisation at the prospect.
-With a number of samples still outstanding, the Caprice team remains confident that Hadrian’s will be elevated to a drill ready target alongside Gadolin and Colosseum.
-Follow up and infill soil sampling was undertaken to the north and south with, with anomalism defined over 160m spaced lines and 80m spaced samples, over a 3.5km north-south strike, primarily focussed around a prominent topographical feature.
-The quartz-aplite ridge crosscuts NW – SE anomalism trends and early mapping hypothesis suggests a NNE oriented shear.
+Follow-up sampling at Hadrian’s identified elevated levels of rare earths outside the previously defined target areas, significantly expanding the known potential strike of mineralisation at the prospect.
+With a number of samples still outstanding at the time, the Caprice team remained confident that Hadrian’s could be elevated to a drill-ready target alongside Gadolin and Colosseum.
+Follow-up and infill soil sampling had been undertaken to the north and south, with anomalism defined over 160m spaced lines and 80m spaced samples, over a 3.5km north–south strike, primarily focused around a prominent topographical feature.
+The quartz-aplite ridge crosscut NW–SE anomalism trends, and early mapping suggested a NNE-oriented shear.